 Figures 8 and 9 examine heterogeneity across groups facing different financial incentives at retirement.
 In Figure 8, we focus on financial incentives related to pensions and earnings at retirement by computing implicit tax rates at retirement.
 We compute implicit tax rates by taking the sum of social security contributions, income taxes and pensions relative divided by gross annual earnings in the calendar year prior to retirement.
 Intuitively, this implicit tax rate captures the gains from continuing to work.
 Individuals with high pensions relative to their earnings will have higher implicit tax rates reflecting low incentives to continue working.
 Similarly, individuals with high earnings relative to their pensions will have lower implicit tax rates.
-Figure 12, which is discussed more in the estimation section below, plots the mean implicit tax rates are roughly between 0.75 and 0.80; the mean implicit tax rates increase at higher levels of tenure and are generally between 0.80 and 0.90.
+Figure 12, which is discussed more in the estimation section below, plots the mean implicit tax rates within each level of tenure at retirement.
+At lower tenure levels, mean implicit tax rates are roughly between 0.75 and 0.80; the mean implicit tax rates increase at higher levels of tenure and are generally between 0.80 and 0.90.